Crystal0404/CrystalCarpetAddition/README_EN_US.md

 **Please don't break this feature in any way, I uploaded the code for this feature to share, to provide it to friends in need, to recreate a Minecraft that is not broken by client mods such as Litematica-printer**

-Used to get client mod information and some other features (Mod blacklist), it has an interface for other mods to use
+Used to get client mod information and some other features (Mod blacklist), it has an interface for other mods to use.
+[Use documentation](https://github.com/Crystal0404/CrystalCarpetAddition/wiki/CCANetworkProtocol)

 Version 1.20.4 and above will work fine